-Vienna, 22 January 2014 - The Executive Director of the UN Office on Drugs and Crime (UNODC), Yury Fedotov, in Nicaragua for the next leg of his mission to Central America, welcomed today the Government's robust efforts in tackling drugs and crime, including social policies protecting the vulnerable, especially young people, from drug use and participation in crime.
+22 January 2015 - UNODC Executive Director, Yury Fedotov, in Nicaragua for the next leg of his mission to Central America, welcomed today the government's robust efforts in tackling drugs and crime, including social policies protecting the vulnerable, especially young people, from drug use and participation in crime.

 According to Mr. Fedotov, "UNODC is ideally suited to assist the Nicaraguan Government in this work due to the organization's unique expertise in promoting regional cooperation to counter transnational organized crime, and its global experience in areas such as human trafficking, drug demand prevention and criminal prosecutions."